Mike and Lori, weren’t sure if their current investments would give them enough to fund the dream retirement they were hoping for in 10-years.

 The 2008 Market Correction had hit their overall financial portfolio hard.
 While their investment accounts had gradually regained value, Lori expressed concern that if anything similar might happen again before or during their retirement, it could prove quite disruptive to their lifestyle.
 At the same time, Mike was concerned they hadn’t saved enough.
 So they decided to seek advice.

 They came to Buttonwood, wanting safety and growth over the next 10-years, which at first seemed conflicting.
 But their goal was clear for us: We needed to implement a combined cash-flow, tax, insurance and investment strategy that would have the flexibility to absorb market risk.
 Our answer: The Bucket Approach.

 The Bucket Approach

 Because Mike and Lori had a decade until retirement and their current cash flow was adequate, we de-emphasized the first bucket and allocated more of their investments to the other buckets.
-As they come closer to retirement, we will load up the first bucket by shifting some of their higher-risk investments into more conservative options.
+As they come closer to retirement, we will accelerate the first bucket by shifting some of their higher-risk investments into more conservative options.

-To discuss more in depth this bucket strategy, give us a call at: (816) 285-9000.
+To discuss more in depth our Bucket Approach, give us a call at: (816) 285-9000.

 He had been the primary earner in the family before he passed away two years ago.
 They had made a great team and shared much of their life together.
 However, it was always him who handled most of the investment decisions.

 Carol is a widow.
 Her husband, Dwight, had been the primary earner in the family before he passed away two years ago.
 They had made a great team and shared much of their life together.
 However, Dwight had always handled most of the investment decisions.

 Dwight did a great job of dotting the i’s and crossing the t’s and when he passed away everything went just as Dwight had planned and Carol was able to work through the estate settlement process with little trouble.